WANG-AXIS/wang-axis.github.io/_pages/projects.md

 # Projects

 ## Artificial Intelligence / Machine Learning for Tomographic Imaging
-*	**2016 [First perspective](https://ieeexplore.ieee.org/document/7733110) on machine learning / deep learning for tomographic imaging**, as a roadmap for the new area of “deep reconstruction” / “deep imaging” and a basis for the 1st special journal issue on this theme (IEEE Trans.
+*	**2016 [First perspective](https://ieeexplore.ieee.org/document/7733110) on machine learning / deep learning for tomographic imaging**, as a roadmap for the new area of “deep reconstruction” / “Deep imaging” and a basis for the 1st special journal issue on this theme (IEEE Trans.
 Medical Imaging (TMI)), recognized as 2018 [IEEE Access Featured Article](https://ieeeaccess.ieee.org/featured-articles/deepimaging/)

 *	**2017 Top 10 most downloaded articles of Med.
 Phys.** (Wang G, Kalra M, Orton C: [Machine learning will transform radiology significantly within the next 5 years](https://aapm.onlinelibrary.wiley.com/doi/full/10.1002/mp.12204), Med.
 Phys.
 44:2041-2044; by the end of 2017, it received 1727 downloads)